Vehicle Registration (rego)

-You can change your motor vehicle's registration date by completing an application to change licence expiry date form (MR 27), available at all our stations.
+You can change your motor vehicle's registration date by completing an application to change licence expiry date form (MR 27), available at the station.
 We will advise you of your options and the fee you need to pay.
-A lot of our customers choose to do this to align their Warrant of Fitness expiry date with their vehicle registration’s expiry date, so they can do it all at the same time in the station.
+A lot of our customers choose to do this to align their Warrant of Fitness expiry date with their vehicle registration’s expiry date, so they can do it all at the same time when at VTNZ.

 What about refunds?

 A licence fee can't be refunded unless the motor vehicle's registration is cancelled and you hand over the registration plates.

 What if I don't relicense in time?

 The registered owner of a motor vehicle is responsible for keeping the vehicle licensed.